saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 - I18n support for wheel and mapmarks.
   - Mapmarks are localized for each player in their own language.
-  - Uses new proposed [LuaUI message communication](#new-luauimsg-interplayer-mapmark-communication) for mapmarks.
+  - Uses new proposed [LuaUI message format](#new-luauimsg-interplayer-mapmark-communication) for mapmarks.
-- Can use colors, each player can choose if they want to see them.
 - [Themable](#themes) (4 different themes in 2 styles provided).
 - Supports one/two wheel mode.
 - Supports two action levels.
 - Supports click and pressrelease [interaction modes](#interaction-modes).
 - Configurable messages through .json files.
+- Can use colors, each player can choose if they want to see them.
 - Activated with alt+w or mouse 4/5.
   - Works nicely with the 'mouse buildspacing widget' (also uses mouse 4/5).
   - Bindable action name: ping_wheel_on.